A FULL Tour of Downtown Medford Oregon

 If you take a right from this shopping center, it leads you back into downtown Medford, completing the loop of our tour.

-Medford is truly a city of contrasts and opportunities.
-From historic buildings and cultural landmarks to new developments and expanding shopping centers, there’s something here for everyone.
-The city’s manageable traffic, growing economy, and commitment to community amenities make it an attractive place to live, work, and play.
+Medford is a city of contrasts and opportunities.
+From historic buildings and cultural landmarks to modern developments and expanding shopping centers, there’s something here for everyone.
+With manageable traffic, a growing economy, and a strong commitment to community amenities, living in Medford Oregon offers a balance of convenience and quality of life.

-Medford’s population growth is impressive, with a 3% growth rate placing it as the fastest-growing city in Oregon among those with over 15,000 residents.
-The greater Jackson County area, including Medford and Grants Pass, is home to around 300,000 people, with Medford itself comprising a significant portion of that population.
+The city’s growth is notable — with a 3% population increase, Medford is the fastest-growing city in Oregon among those with over 15,000 residents.
+The greater Jackson County area, which includes Medford and Grants Pass, is home to about 300,000 people, with Medford serving as a central hub for commerce, culture, and recreation.

 Frequently Asked Questions About Downtown Medford